TiBeN/CrontabManager/README.md

 ```

 ### Remove a cron job from the crontab:
-You can removing a job like this :
+You can remove a job like this :
 ```php
 $results = $crontabRepository->findJobByRegex('/Logging\ disk\ usage/');
 $crontabJob = $results[0];